JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol9_1.md

 Overall, we were very pleased with the soul-satisfying pleasure of this new adventure in spiritual celebration.
 All who knew about it gave their nodding consent to the appropriateness of this new opportunity to reflect on Michael’s bestowals perfection.
 As the word quickly spread, we enjoyed increasing participation from coast to coast ... and received mild disappointment from several others that they had not been given sufficient notice of this inaugural celebration.

 With this meaningful Bestowals celebration experience now registered in the universe records, we are confident that increasing numbers of participants will join with us in this uplifting planetary consciousness: the annual celebration of the seven bestowals of Christ Michael.

-For further information or suggestions for implementing this celebration, contact Nancy Johnson at ncjohns@tx.rr.com.

 Bestowal | Qualities Portrayed | Being